Banner

 Developing User-centric AAL Systems

-Juan C. Augusto, Faculty of Science and Technology, Middlesex University, United Kingdom
+Juan Carlos Augusto, Faculty of Science and Technology, Middlesex University, United Kingdom

 Cloud Computing and Big Data Can Improve the Quality of Our Life